El camino de Santiago (film): Filming

 Bauer told the press that "the film was born when a group of people—many of us very young—set out to tackle the case of Santiago Maldonado; to see who he was, to become familiar with the landscapes and places he visited and put a face to his story".
 It was made in the time when Maldonado was still a missing person, between his disappearance on August 1 and the recovery of his corpse in the nearby river on October 17.

 Reception

 The documentary was harshly criticized by Security Minister Patricia Bullrich, who was in charge of the case at the time.
-She said that the documentary was just an example of the Relato K and that Kirchnerism tried to shoehorn it as a case of a forced disappearance to draw comparisons between the government of Mauricio Macri and the National Reorganization Process.
+She said that the documentary was just an example of the so-called Relato K and that Kirchnerism tried to shoehorn it as a case of a forced disappearance to draw comparisons between the presidency of Mauricio Macri and the National Reorganization Process military dictatorship.
 She pointed out that some people interviewed in the documentary, such as Matias Santana, were tried for perjury.

-Diego Batlle, from the newspaper La Nación, pointed out that the documentary included several unpublished images and filmings, but does not provide new noteworthy information to the case.
-He considers that the documentary will be as polarizing in the public opinion as the case itself.
+Diego Batlle, from the newspaper La Nación, pointed out that the documentary included several previously unpublished photographs and footage, but does not provide new noteworthy information to the case.
+He predicted that the documentary would be as polarizing in the public opinion as the case itself.